 The price of clean energy technology has been dropping rapidly, making it often cheaper than the carbon-based counterparts.
 Yet, renewables have not gained a significant hold in the global energy market.
 For renewables such as wind and solar, the base cost of their energy source is free, but a lack of low-cost storage solutions, and little capacity for long-range transmission, reduces the competitiveness of these technologies.

-: There is a need to make renewable energy dispatchable over a longer range, and reduce the losses that come from increasing such a range.
+Systems Integration: There is a need to make renewable energy dispatchable over a longer range, and reduce the losses that come from increasing such a range.

-: The development of higher capacity storage mechanisms is crucial.
+Energy Storage: The development of higher capacity storage mechanisms is crucial.
 There is currently no viable storage option to meet peak energy demands for developed nations.

-: Greater funding of basic research accelerates the speed of innovation and breakthrough technologies, and likewise, encourages efficiencies of scale.
+Innovation and Scale: Greater funding of basic research accelerates the speed of innovation and breakthrough technologies, and likewise, encourages efficiencies of scale.

 Systems Integration and Energy Storage